716robotics/BaseBot/README.md

 **Hold the Line: (Untested)**
 When the right stick trigger is held, the robot will use its encoders to maintain its current position regardless of stick inputs.

-Driver also has control over relay 3 by pressing the right stick's top button.
+Driver also has control over Aux speed controller 6 by pressing the right stick's top button.

 ### Operator
 **Analog Sticks:**